 \section{Abstract}

-We introduce a notion of oriented dialgebras and develop a cohomology theory for oriented dialgebras based on the possibility to mix the standard chain complexes computing group cohomology and associative dialgebra cohomologies.
+We introduce a notion of oriented dialgebra and develop a cohomology theory for oriented dialgebras based on the possibility to mix the standard chain complexes computing group cohomology and associative dialgebra cohomology.
 We also introduce a $1$-parameter formal deformation theory for oriented dialgebras and show that cohomology of oriented dialgebras controls such deformations.